frederic-perez/AmE-dictionary/data/idioms.md

 __the witching hour__ :two: __1__ A late time of night, most often midnight, sometimes associated with the appearance of supernatural forces or entities. _Halloween was the only night of the year that our parents would let us stay up until the witching hour._ __2__ The time just before bedtime when children become overactive or overly excited. _Sorry for all the noise, we’re heading into the witching hour with the kids now._
 __the word is out__ The phrase “the word is out” means that a piece of news or information has become known, especially if it was previously a secret or if it is expected to bring about changes.
 __the wrong crowd__ A group of people, typically peers, who partake in and elicit immoral, criminal, and/or dangerous behavior and attitudes. _Mary had been a model student all her life, but when she got to senior year of high school, she started hanging out with the wrong crowd, and her grades suffered as a result._
 __then again__ :nine::m: [:sound: then again] From another standpoint; on the other hand; on second thought; from a different, conflicting, or contradictory point of view.
 An opposite possibility. _I need a vacation.
-Then again, so do my coworkers._ _Then again, you might not remember it._
+Then again, so do my coworkers._ _Then again, you might not remember it._ _It’s too bad she won’t live.
+But then again, who does?_
 __there and back__ Taking the distances to the end point and back to the beginning together as a single sum. _Look, the hike is nearly 12 miles there and back, so we’d better get going if we want to be home before dark._
 __there and then__
 __there comes a time__